meelgroup/manthan/README.md

 Manthan employs the algorithmic routine proposed by [BFSS](https://github.com/Sumith1896/bfss) to do preprocessing.
 We used a [CryptoMiniSAT](https://github.com/msoos/cryptominisat) based framework to do the preprocessing.

 In the `dependencies` directory, you will find 64-bit x86 Linux compiled binaries for the required dependencies.
-In addition if the compiled binaries in `dependencies` do not work on the system, do following:
+In addition, if the compiled binaries in `dependencies` do not work on the system, do the following:

 ```
 git submodule update --init --recursive